 The response file contains variables that store information required by Oracle Universal Installer.
-You need to set these variable values in the file.
-For example, you need to specify values for the Oracle home location, Database Vault owner name, and other such information required by Oracle Universal Installer.
+You must set these variable values in the file.
+For example, you must specify values for the Oracle home location, Database Vault owner name, and other such information required by Oracle Universal Installer.